-An employee should request FMLA/CFRA leave by completing a Request for Leave form (available from Employee Services) and submitting it to Administration.
+An employee should request FMLA/CFRA leave by completing a Request for Leave form (available from Employee Services) and submitting it to supervisor and Employee Services.
 An employee asking for a Request for Leave form will receive a copy of iLEAD's then-current FMLA/CFRA leave policy.